NateArasti/UnityExtensions/README.md

 # UnityExtensions
-My Personal Unity Extension Class
+Unity Extension Class with lots of little useful stuff